holochain/docs-pages/src/install-advanced.md

 ### Using Holochain with a pinned Holochain version

-Holochain is currently in rapid development, which means newer versions introduce new features and breaking changes.
-This means that it's likely that the version that you get with `nix-shell https://holochain.love` won't always work with existing hApp repositories or even breaks a hApp you were working on.
+Holochain is in a Beta release, where each point release is supported for at least 6 months.
+However, devs may want to pin to other development releases which are under more rapid change.
+These developement versions introduce new features and breaking changes.
+This means that it's likely that the version that you get with `nix-shell https://holochain.love` may not support the features you require for your development work.

 To solve this, hApp projects can use Nix to pin a compatible Holochain version.
 The project needs to have a `default.nix` file in the root folder of the repository.
 Don't run this from inside the `nix-shell` provided by https://holochain.love.
 Instead, simply navigate to the project's root folder where the `default.nix` file needs to be and run: